MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/automated-backup.md

 ## Monitoring

-To monitor Automated Backup on SQL Server 2016/2017, you have two main options.
+To monitor Automated Backup on SQL Server 2016 and later, you have two main options.
 Because Automated Backup uses the SQL Server Managed Backup feature, the same monitoring techniques apply to both.

 First, you can poll the status by calling [msdb.managed_backup.sp_get_backup_diagnostics](/sql/relational-databases/system-stored-procedures/managed-backup-sp-get-backup-diagnostics-transact-sql).
 Or query the [msdb.managed_backup.fn_get_health_status](/sql/relational-databases/system-functions/managed-backup-fn-get-health-status-transact-sql) table-valued function.